Like many Americans, my family and I spend a lot of time in our family room. Watching movies together, laughing through sitcoms, and spending time

 - Contrast Ratio: Measuring the different between white and black, the contract ratio contributes to the vividness of the projected image.

-- Available Inputs:The number of inputs available on your projector affect how many devices can be connected to it.
+- Available Inputs:The number of inputs available on your projector affect how many devices, like smartphones (our guide), can be connected to it.

 - Zoom and Lens Ratios: For those who like to switch between different screens, the zoom ratio defines the range of screen sizes the projector is compatible with.
 The lens “throw ratio” helps you determine how far away to set up your projector to fit the intended screen size.